Corrections Officer - Waikeria Prison at Ara Poutama Aotearoa (Department of Corrections), Waikato

 - Are good role models within their community

-- Demonstrate strong integrity and safety awareness
+- Demonstrate strong communication skills, integrity and safety awareness

-To be eligible to apply you must already have:
+To be eligible you need:

 In line with our Strategy Hōkai Rangi , we are prioritising applications from people who have experience in a Kaupapa Māori or Pasifika environment and/or a willingness to learn.
 Please highlight any relevant experience and/or language skills in your application.